 Walter J. Curran, Jr., MD, FACR, is a Georgia Cancer Coalition Distinguished Scholar, and principal investigator on several National Cancer Institute grants.
 He is considered an international expert in the management of patients with locally advanced lung cancer and malignant brain tumors.
 He has led several landmark clinical and translational trials in both areas and is responsible for defining a universally adopted staging system for patients with malignant glioma.
 He currently serves as group chairman and principal investigator of NRG Oncology, formerly known as the Radiation Therapy Oncology Group, a National Cancer Institute-funded, clinical trials cooperative group, a position he has held since 1997.

-Dr. Curran is the only radiation oncologist to serve as Director of a National Cancer Institute-designated cancer center.
+Dr. Curran is the first radiation oncologist to serve as Director of a National Cancer Institute-designated cancer center.
 Dr. Curran is a member of the board of directors of the American Society of Clinical Oncology (ASCO).